 With many daycares, preschools, and schools requiring peanut-free snacks (and some even tree-nut-free snacks), this list of options is here to help.
 I have ideas to buy from the store and to make at home so you never run out of yummy, nutritious snacks to pack for the kids.

-Usually, one of the first things we learn when starting at a new school or daycare is about which snacks we can send and I know that I was always looking for an easy-to-reference list of kid-friendly snacks that are nutritious, easy to find, and foods my kids actually liked.
+One of the first things we learn when starting at a new school or daycare is which snacks we can and cannot send.
+I’m always looking for an easy-to-reference list of kid-friendly snacks that are nutritious, easy to find, and foods my kids actually liked.

 Often, the lists that came home included a lot of candy.
 No shame to candy, but that wasn’t exactly what I was looking for when trying to pack a snack to help my little stay full until mealtime.
 These ideas are here to help.

 Whether you need snacks for daycare, preschool, camp, or regular school, the ideas here check all of the boxes.
 I’ve included options for crackers, pretzels, puffs, snack bars, dairy-based snacks (like yogurt and cheese), fruit-based snacks, and a few homemade snack options.